 BBSc, Grad Dip App Psych, MA App Sc (Epidemiology), Dr Pub Health

-Suzi joined the Cancer Council in 1981 as a clerical assistant in the Victorian Cancer Registry.
+Suzi joined Cancer Council Victoria in 1981 as a clerical assistant in the Victorian Cancer Registry.
 In 1983, she became personal assistant to the director.
 Over time she's taken on further responsibilities for the administration of the Centre and became Departmental Manager in 2004.

 Suzi is responsible for coordinating all aspects of the centre’s administration and is a key link with other Council units and with external institutions.
 She's the keeper of the corporate history of the Cancer Epidemiology Centre.